 Direct costs are those costs which are directly related to an individual activity of the entity, where the link with this individual activity can be demonstrated (for instance though direct time registration).

 Indirect costs, on the other hand, are usually costs which are not or cannot be connected directly to an individual activity of the entity in question.
-Such costs would include administrative expenses, for which it is difficult to determine precisely the amount attributable to a specific activity (typical administrative/staff expenditure, such as: management costs, recruitment expenses, costs for the accountant or the cleaner etc.; telephone, water or electricity expenses, and so on.).
+Such costs would include administrative expenses, for which it is difficult to determine precisely the amount attributable to a specific activity (typical administrative/staff expenditure, such as: management costs, recruitment expenses, costs for the accountant or the cleaner, etc.; telephone, water or electricity expenses, and so on).

 Staff costs are the costs deriving from an agreement between employer and employee or service contracts for external staff (provided that these costs are clearly identifiable).
-They include the total remuneration, including in-kind benefits in line with collective agreements, paid to people in return for work related to the operation.
+For example, if a beneficiary contracts the services of an external trainer for its in-house training sessions, the invoice needs to identify the different types of costs.
+The salary of the trainer will be considered as external staff costs.
+However, teaching materials for example cannot be taken into account.
+Staff costs include the total remuneration, including in-kind benefits in line with collective agreements, paid to people in return for work related to the operation.
 They also include taxes and employees’ social security contributions (first and second pillar, third pillar only if set out in a collective agreement) as well as the employer’s compulsory and voluntary social contributions.
 Costs of business trips are however not considered to be staff costs.
 Allowances or salaries disbursed for the benefit of participants in ESF operations are not considered to be staff costs either.